 Estimated Week of Peak: 2nd Week of October.

 Green Isle Park

-The symmetry, yet contrast in color, standing at the mouth of the East Trail Bridge in Green Isle Park as the sun peaks through the colorful trees is one of the most unique views in the city.
+The symmetry, yet contrast in color, standing at the mouth of the East River Trail bridge in Green Isle Park as the sun peaks through the colorful trees is one of the most unique views in the city.
 Timing this early season sight just right as one tree changes while the other anticipates its seasonal transformation is well worth the patience for a view and photograph like this.

 Nothing symbolizes fall in Green Bay more than football.
-Adding to that feeling in the air even more is nature’s beauty surrounding the stadium.
+Adding to that feeling in the air, even more, is nature’s beauty surrounding the stadium.
 What better backdrop for the changing of the leaves than the holy grounds of Lambeau Field.